haystack/murmur/README.md

 YoUPS
 =

 YoUPS is sharing a codebase of Murmur.

+## Database

-Check out [Murmur](https://github.com/haystack/murmur/blob/master/README.md) to host YoUPS at your server.
+1. Check out [Murmur](https://github.com/haystack/murmur#setup-the-database) to learn how to set up the database on a new server.
+2. If you make any change to the database, you should migrate those change like this:\
+`python manage.py schemamigration schema --auto`\
+`python manage.py migrate schema`